-We are hospitality and luxury PR specialists offering a full range of services.
+We are hospitality and luxury marcomms specialists offering a full range of services.
 We translate products and experiences into exciting content that will interest not only the media but create that all-important connection between the audience and your brand.
-We work with the most relevant media to you and your customers in order to raise your profile in the ways that matter.

 We put an emphasis on the need to be nimble, responsive, and completely focused on delivering the right outcomes for our clients.
 Our achievements and long-standing relationships with companies in the hospitality and luxury sector positions Sapience as one of the UK’s leading public relations firms.

-As a PR agency that has decades of experience in delivering hospitality and luxury public relations across the UK, Europe and wider world, we have the knowledge and experience to support clients either on a short-term project basis for bespoke events and launches, or over several months as part of longer-term retained work.
+As a PR and digital marketing agency that has decades of experience in delivering hospitality and luxury marcomms across the UK, Europe and wider world, we have the knowledge and experience to support clients either on a short-term project basis for bespoke events and launches, or over several months as part of longer-term retained work.

-- Sapience has extensive experience in public relations for the hospitality and luxury sector We have worked with the likes of Gucci, the Burlington Arcade, one of London’s most iconic hospitality and luxury shopping arcades, and Jaeger, one of the UK’s heritage retail brands.
+- Sapience has extensive experience in PR and digital marketing for the hospitality and luxury sectors.
+We have worked with the likes of Gucci, the Burlington Arcade, one of London’s most iconic hospitality and luxury shopping arcades, and Jaeger, one of the UK’s heritage retail brands.

 - The agency and its consultants also have considerable experience of working in the leisure and hotel sector, including acting for premium hotels such as The Corinthia and Renaissance Chancery Court in London, as well as international hotel and leisure groups such as South Africa’s Sun International.